remy/remysharp.com/public/blog/cern-day-5.md

 Without access to the source, linking was a key feature of the browser.
 In talking to Jean-Francois Groff he was able to enlighten me on what the `<NEXTID 18>` element was that we find so often on the very old pages on the web.

 The `NEXTID` was key to making links work.
 The user would highlight and *mark* text they wanted to link to.
 This action would wrap the source text with a `<A NAME=18>` tag.
-The `18` being the value of the NEXTID and the tag would be incremented.
+The `18` being the value of the `NEXTID` and the tag would be incremented.

 Of course, `NEXTID` was a _tag_ never intended to have any contents.
 Modern browsers however, have always seen that tag and slurped the following text into a child node of `NEXTID` but it's supposed to be like a bodyless element akin to a `LINK` or `META` tag.

-_As I type this I now wonder if it came about *entirely* because of the WorldWideWeb browser's way of linking…_
+_As I type this I now wonder if `NEXTID` came about *entirely* because of the WorldWideWeb browser's way of linking…_

 As for URLs, if you have a play with the simulation you might it rather tricky to spot the URL.

 Then following links, due to the editable nature of the documents, meant that you need to *double* click on the links.
 A single click would of course set your cursor rather than follow the link as it would in today's browser.

 <small>(random, untreated picture to follow!)</small>